 Their natural tendency is only to enforce order and obedience.
 While Odo justifies the need for both with Justice (no pun intended), the rest of the species is only interested in domination (ostensibly to protect themselves from ever being victims again).
 Odo's experience working as chief of security under the Cardassians, witnessing the atrocities and the oppression of the innocent Bajorans, is implied to have taught him the value of Justice over pure order.
 He still takes the Lawful part of Lawful Good very seriously though (so long as the Law in question is itself "Good", like when he allowed several Cardassian dissidents to escape because their crimes did not warrant the death penalty they would have received otherwise).

 The Tau were this in their original incarnation.
 At first, the Tau were a Mary Suetopia whose White morality clashed terribly with the setting's charcoal-grey-on-black-on-event-horizon-of-a-black-hole morality.
 Fan reaction was fairly negative.
-The Tau got a bit of character development and started doing things that would make them Scary Dogmatic Aliens in most settings, but by 40k's absurd Stealth Parody standards, the Tau are downright nice guys.
+The Tau got a bit of character development and started doing rather questionable things that would make them Scary Dogmatic Aliens in most settings, but by 40k's absurd Stealth Parody standards, the Tau are downright nice guys.
 The Tau may not be in it For Great Justice, but they're amongst the least evil.
-By now, the Tau have been accepted by most of the fandom.
+By now, with the Tau adopting a Gunboat Diplomacy manifest destiny motive, the Tau have been accepted by most of the fandom.
 However, the fanbase is so broken and vocal that everything is hated by a good chunk of the fanbase.

 Probably the most common character trait found in hero profiles in JRPGs.
 It isn't unusual to find an entire team of characters with no similarities apart from having "a strong sense of justice."

-Although in Tales Of Symphonia and its sequel it's subverted somewhat, in that Lloyd realizes it's a Meaningless Meaningful Word and doesn't resort to just calling it out as a motivator (and gets pissed if someone else does, particularly when used by Well Intentioned Extremists like the Big Bad for both games).
+Although in Tales of Symphonia and its sequel it's discussed a lot, in that Lloyd realizes it's a Meaningless Meaningful Word and doesn't resort to just calling it out as a motivator (and gets pissed if someone else does, particularly when used by Well Intentioned Extremists like the Big Bad for both games).

 And completely inverted in Star Ocean Till The End Of Time, when the in the gap between the penultimate and ultimate battle, the Big BadLuther's world comes crashing around him and he goes rather mad.
 In a rather Narmy fashion, he screeches at the party that "RIGHTEOUSNESS SHALL PREVAIL!" before attacking.